gabesparks/github-npm-sourcing-guide/README.md

 If it prints a number, you're good.
 If it says "command not found", go install it.

 **2. A GitHub Personal Access Token**
-This is how the tool authenticates with GitHub's API.
-It's free, takes 2 minutes, and you only have to do it once.
+This is how both tools authenticate with GitHub's API.
+It's free, takes 2 minutes, and one token works for everything.

 1. Go to [github.com/settings/tokens](https://github.com/settings/tokens)
 2. Click **Generate new token > Generate new token (classic)**
-3. Give it a name like `sourcer-tool`
+3. Give it a name like `sourcing-toolkit`
 4. Leave all permission boxes unchecked.
 We only read public data.
 5. Scroll down and click **Generate token**
 6. **Copy it immediately.** GitHub will never show it again.
 Yes, really.